-- Student name

-- Hometown (city, state)

-- Campus e-mail address\

-- Height, weight and photos of athletic team members

-- Major field of study (all declared majors)

-- Minor field of study (all declared minors)

-- Class level

-- Dates of attendance

-- Enrollment status (withdrawn, half/full time)

-- · Names of previous institutions attended

-- Participation in officially recognized activities and sports

-- · Honors/awards received

-- · Degree earned (all degrees earned)

-- Date degree earned (dates of all degrees earned)

-- Directory photos, photographs and video recordings of students in public and nonpublic classroom settings (photographs from classrooms or class-related activities are NOT

-directory information)
+- 1. Student legal name (not to include preferred name) - 2.
+Hometown (city, state) - 3.
+Campus e-mail address - 4.
+Major field of study (all declared majors) - 5.
+Minor field of study (all declared minors) - 6.
+Class level - 7.
+Dates of attendance - 8.
+Enrollment status (withdrawn, halftime, full-time) - 9.
+Names of previous institutions attended - Participation in officially recognized activities and sports (released as part of a team roster) - 11.
+Height, weight, and photos of athletic team members (released as part of a team roster) - Honors/awards received (academic honors/awards released at the end of the term and graduation released at the end of the term or as part of graduation/ commencement events) - 13.
+Degree earned (all degrees earned) - 14.
+Date degree earned (dates of all degrees earned) - 15.
+Directory photos, photographs, and video recordings of students in public or non-classroom settings (photographs from classrooms or class-related activities are NOT directory information)